STAIRlab/sees/docs/library/modeling/element/shell/638-ShellNL.md

 # ShellNL

-This command is used to construct a ShellNL element object, a lagrangian nine-noded shell element.
+This command is used to construct a ShellNL element, a lagrangian nine-noded shell element.

 ```tcl